The Ultimate Guide to the Virtual Assistant Onboarding Process for Insurance Agencies

 Onboarding Documentation:

-- Require your VA to sign Non-Disclosure Agreements (NDAs).
+- Your VA should sign Non-Disclosure Agreements (NDAs) by now.

-- Train them on relevant regulations like the Gramm-Leach-Bliley Act (GLBA) and any state-specific privacy laws.
+- Train them upon any state-specific privacy laws and relevant regulations like the Gramm-Leach-Bliley Act (GLBA).

-These security practices are key components of a smooth onboarding process.
-They not only protect your agency but also build trust with clients and insurance partners while ensuring a mutually beneficial working relationship.
+These security practices represent components which are key for smoothly onboarding.
+They build trust with clients and insurance partners while they protect your agency and ensure a helpful working relationship.

 Step 5: Training and Knowledge Transfer

-- Introduce your VA to the team and your agency’s mission, values, and company culture.
+- Introduce your VA to the team please.
+Also, share with them your agency’s mission, values, and company culture.

 Pair them with a senior team member to observe procedures like entering policies into AMS, following up on claims, or handling recurring tasks.